 Following my previous post I have been digging around archive.org for interesting spatial/ geographical related resources.
 A search for “geographic” yielded a number of back issues of the National Geographic Magazine.
 They date back as far as 1888 and contain some great images and maps.
 There are some real gems to be had, such as the “Scenes from every land” series (link to one here) that contain century-old photographs from every continent.
 I was also amused to see an article titled “Notes about ants and their resemblance to man“.
 I have shared a few of my highlights here.

-The top map is taken from the 1907 edition of “Scenes from Every Land”.
+The top map is taken can i buy cipro in mexico from the 1907 edition of “Scenes from Every Land”.
 It shows a map of the world with its key trade routes.
 I suspect today’s equivalent would be much more complex such is the nature of contemporary global transport.

 My final two favourites are taken from the 1894 edition of the National Geographic Magazine and illustrate climatic variables for the USA.
 The top shows the mean temperature for the hottest 6 weeks of the year, and the lower map shows the sum of daily mean temperatures above 6 degrees.
 Despite their age I really like the clarity and detail in these maps.